baopham/trailertrash.vim/README.md

  * Places the cursor back where is started
  * Resets the search highlight back to what it was

- To toggle highlight, call `:HideTrailer` or `:ShowTrailer`

 As always, Trailer Trash is polite.

+### Customization

+ * To toggle highlight, call `:Trailer` or `:HideTrailer` and `:ShowTrailer`

+ * To not show highlight at start, put this in your vimrc file: `let g:trailertrash_hide_on_open = 1`.
+The default is 0

-### Ignoring Specific file types
+ * Ignoring Specific file types:

  You can ignore specific file types by adding an exluude list to your `.vimrc` file.
 If you have any specific types that should always be ignoreed plese send a pull request or open an issue.

         let g:trailertrash_blacklist = ['__Calendar', '^http:']

 ----